nujabes403/generator-klay-dapp/generators/app/templates/tutorial/5-write-smart-contract.md

 ## E. Writing smart contract (Count.sol)

 ### 1) Background
-We will make super simple contract called "Count" contract.
+We will make a super simple contract called "Count" contract.

 a.
 There would be just one storage variable called `count`.
 b.
 User can increase `count` variable by 1 or decrease it by 1.
 So there would be two functions, `plus` function which increases `count` variable by 1, and `minus` function which decreases `count` variable by 1.
 That's all!